jakesnelson/GitTeamPractice/README.md

 # GitTeamPractice

+# Initial Step
-This is the change for Number 6
+This is the change for Number 6 - Jake Snelson

+# Change #1
 Elkan Eskender

+# Change #2
+Amina Isayeva